-MAPDA – Mothers Against Prescription Drug Abuse
+MAPDA – Mothers for Awareness and Prevention of Drug Abuse

 Washington, D.C., October 21, 2019 — Kentucky congressman Harold “Hal” Rogers, who has spearheaded congressional efforts to battle the scourge of opioid addiction, will be honored in Washington Oct.
 23 by Mothers Against Prescription Drug Abuse (MAPDA).
 The non-profit, chaired by his former House GOP colleague Mary Bono, was founded by mothers who have lost children to the opioid epidemic, which has struck Rogers’s native Kentucky with devastating force.